LEADING OFF: Braves, Phillies extend win streaks, A’s slump

 The 27-year-old Frazier, once a highly rated prospect, was given only 37 at-bats by the Cubs following his rocky tenure with the Yankees.
 Signed to a $1.5 million, one-year contract, he was batting .216 with three doubles, one RBI and a stolen base in 19 games.
 He missed more than a month because of an appendectomy.

-The Cubs has seven days to trade, release or send him outright to the minors if he clears waivers.
+The Cubs have seven days to trade, release or send him outright to the minors if he clears waivers.

 Tampa Bay reliever Andrew Kittredge and Detroit starter Casey Mize are both headed for Tommy John surgery.